 Buchanan Street in Glasgow's city centre is the heart of the Style Mile, as the city's main shopping district is affectionately known.
 Lined by high-end shops, tempting restaurants and an ever-present array of street performers, there's plenty to enjoy in this part of town.

 At the top of the street is Buchanan Galleries, which houses more than 80 retailers.
-Further down is Princes Square, where the best of designer fashion can be found, from Vivienne Westwood to Ted Baker and beyond.
+Further down is Princes Square, where the best of designer fashion can be found, from Kate Spade to Ted Baker and beyond.
 For families, St Enoch Centre towards the bottom of the street has toy shops galore, including Scotland's flagship Henley's store.

-That said, Glasgow has plenty to offer shoppers beyond the Style Mile.
-Lovers of vintage and second-hand clothing will be in seventh heaven in Glasgow's West End, while other excellent shopping centres such as The Glasgow Fort and The Forge Shopping Centre can be found dotted around the city.
+Glasgow has plenty to offer shoppers beyond the Style Mile, too.
+Lovers of vintage and second-hand clothing will be in seventh heaven in Glasgow's West End, while other excellent shopping centres such as the Glasgow Fort and the Forge Shopping Centre can be found dotted around the city.

 Nightlife and entertainment in Glasgow

 Whether expats are in the mood for some live music, a cocktail night, or just a drink down at the pub, there is plenty of variety for those looking to enjoy a night on the town.